mesosphere/dcos-commons/docs/pages/developer-guide.md

 A set of pods defines *what* your service is.
 Pods are composed of task definitions.

-In the example, we have only defined types of pod and tasks.
+In the example, we have only defined types of pods and tasks.
 When the service is deployed and instantiated into instances of these types, we get a Mesos task like the following:

 <table>
   <tr>